 Gwithian is a gigantic beach in the depths of Cornwall.
-This exposed beach break is backed by massive dunes and runs all the way to the river mouth at Hayle.
+Massive dunes back this exposed beach break and runs all the way to the river mouth at Hayle.

-Its exposed nature is a double-edged sword, Gwithian hoovers up any available swell but it’s also quite affected by the wind.
-Best surfed from low to mid tide there are waves all along this stretch of surfing gold.
+Its exposed nature is a double-edged sword, Gwithian hoovers up any available swell, but it’s also quite affected by the wind.
+Best surfed from low to mid tide, there are waves all along this stretch.

 Porthtowan is a beach break located down in the depths of Cornwall.
-At high tide, Porthtowan is only a small beach with some great waves that break close to shore much like the beach breaks of southern France.
+At high tide, Porthtowan is only a small beach with great waves that break close to shore, much like the beach breaks of southern France.